conda-forge/conda-forge.github.io/src/orga/guidelines.rst

 like to be added as maintainers.
 Only if they give express permission, to take up the role as a maintainer, then only they should be added in the maintainer list.

-In all cases when porting a recipe, you should add yourself as a maintainer.
+In all cases while porting a recipe, you should add yourself as a maintainer.
 Some contributors to these repos might be quite prolific, but may not be as actively engaged.
 If they specify they only want to be contacted for certain recipes or none at all, please respect their wishes also add them too,